groupserver/buildout/docs/groupserver-install.rst

 ``admin_email``
   When GroupServer is installed, an example site and group are created.
-So you can use the administration functions you must log in as an administrator.
+So you can use the administration functions you must sign in as an administrator.
 This is the email address of that administrator.
 Posts to the example group will be sent to the administrator at this address.
 This email address **must** work.

 ``admin_password``
   The password of the administrator of the new GroupServer site.
-The password will be used to log in, and can be changed after the site has been created.
+The password will be used to sign in, and can be changed after the site has been created.

 ``support_email`` The email address where support messages are sent, and were email notifications are send from.
 For testing